<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 Accessibility for Ontarians with Disabilities Act (AODA)

-The goal of the AODA is to create a barrier-free Ontario by 2025.
-The Act sets out specific requirements for accessibility in five areas: customer service, transportation, information and communications, employment, and design of public spaces.
-The AODA requires organizations to establish policies, practices, and procedures for providing accessible goods and services to people with disabilities.
+The Accessibility for Ontarians with Disabilities Act 2005 (AODA) is a piece of legislation enacted in 2005 by the government of Ontario, Canada, with the goal of creating a barrier-free Ontario by 2025.
+The Act sets out specific requirements for accessibility in compliance with the AODA in five areas: customer service, transportation, information and communications, employment, and design of public spaces.
+AODA compliance requires organizations to establish policies, practices, and procedures for providing accessible goods and services to people with disabilities.
 It also requires organizations to provide training to their employees on how to interact with people with disabilities and to incorporate accessibility into their design and procurement processes.

-What are the differences between AODA and Canadian Human Rights Act (CHRA)?
+What are the differences between the Accessibility for Ontarians with Disabilities Act (AODA) and the Canadian Human Rights Act (CHRA)?

 The CHRA is a federal law that applies to all Canadians, including public and private organizations, whereas the AODA is a provincial law that applies only to entities operating in Ontario.
 The CHRA aims to eliminate discrimination in various areas, such as employment, housing, and services, while the AODA specifically targets barriers to accessibility in transportation, customer service, employment, and information and communication.